aws-amplify/amplify-js/docs/media/quick_start.md

         |- app.js
 ```

-Replace the `package.json` contents with the following:
+Add the following to the `package.json` file:

 ```js
 {